egor-tensin/filters/README.md

 Run the scripts from the top-level directory using `python -m`.
 Pass the `--help` flag to a script to examine its detailed usage information.

-For example (using Windows path format):
+For example (using Windows-style paths):

     > python -m bin.box_blur img\Lenna.png --radius 3